GustafEnebog/sheldon/README.md

 the colors Hue saturation/saturation and Value was carefully anually choosen according to the followng reasoning:
 - The "colorless" light grey (zero saturation) was choosen to mark the relative low importance of only having "Been there"
 - The "same hue" blue was choosen to mark that "read" and "understood" is in the same category
-- The increase in hue going from low to high saturation blue indicate the increase in strenght when going from a only a "read" to an "understood"
+- The increase in hue going from low to high saturation blue indicate the increase in strenght when going from a only "read" to an "understood"
-- The light grey () and low-saturation Blue () should "feel" () similar in value, and only be differentiated by its hue.
+- The light grey and low-saturation Blue should "feel" similar in value, and only be differentiated by its hue.
-- The high saturation Blue () should be as light (low value) as too keep contrast between text and background color.
+- The high saturation Blue should be as light (low value) as too keep contrast between text and background color.
-- The green needed to decrese its value somewhat (x%) to match the orange.
+- The green needed to decrese its value somewhat to match the orange.
 This seemed counterinutitive as different values would be needed to make the two colors match.

 The unit categories are distinguisehed by using shape instead of color for the same reason as above to keep it cognitivly separate from the color coded "situational awarenes" and "pace controll".

-Contrast accessibility was checked for with [Eightshapes Contrast Grid](https://contrast-grid.eightshapes.com/) and some of the originally chosen colours were darkened to improve their contrast ratio.

 <span style="color:#1591ea;font-weight:700;font-size:20px">
 Typography and app logo